Subject Summary: Part II Psychology, Neuroscience and Behaviour

 Teaching and learning methods

-These include lectures and associated seminars, supervisions, a research project and technical workshops.
+These include lectures and associated seminars, supervisions, and a substantial research project.

 Assessment for this course is through: